cognitivefactory/interactive-clustering-comparative-study/8_annotation_subjectivity_study/README.md

 # Interactive Clustering : 8.
-Annotation Errors Study
+Annotation subjectivity Study

-The main goal of this study is to **estimate the labeling error impact** on clustering results.
+The main goal of this study is to **estimate the labeling difference impact** on clustering results.

 ## Hypotheses